What are the 5 myths about a career in business analytics?

 Whichever path you take, all students undertake three data processing subjects that will provide a solid base for the technical side of analytics.
 The course includes subjects such as Data Processing using R, Data Processing using Python and Data Processing using SAS.
 R and Python are both programming languages, while SAS is a statistical software suite used in business intelligence, data management, and predictive analytics.

-The Master of Business Analytics (online) is a two-year part-time course that is delivered 100 per cent online.
+The Master of Business Analytics (online) is a two-year course that is delivered 100 per cent online.
 So, you can apply your business analytics skills immediately as you continue your career throughout your studies.
 Coupled with agile content, this course will ensure you learn the skills that are currently emerging and most in demand.

 Dr Bond highlights that there’s a growing awareness of the value of data, even in businesses that don’t yet have the capabilities to make the best use of it.